ds300/derivablejs/README.md

 ## Derivables

-Derivables make it trivial to maintain consistent (i.e. sense-making) state at all times without requiring that it be kept all in one place.
-This is a huge win for those of us who develop complex systems with lots of moving parts because it eradicates an entire class of subtle-but-devastating bugs along with all the incidental complexity they fed upon, allowing us to spend more quality time getting intimate with our problem domain.

-This library satisfies the notion that **changes in state should not cause state changes**, i.e. if the value of state A depends on the value of state B, updates to B should atomically include updates to A—*they should be the same update*.
+This library satisfies the notion that **changes in state should not cascade over time**, i.e. if the value of state A depends on the value of state B, updates to B should atomically include updates to A—*they should be the same update*.
 We don't seem to have a handle on this issue, and it causes serious mess in our brains and code.

-Derivables clean that mess up by enabling you to make elegant declarative statements about how your bits of state are related.
-Then, when you update any bits of 'root' state, clever computer-sciency stuff happens in order to keep everything—*every goshdarn thing*—consistent 100% of the time.
+Derivables clean that mess up by enabling you to make pure declarative statements about how your bits of state are related.
+Then, when you update any bits of 'root' state, clever computer-sciency stuff happens in order to make sure that all the relevant updates happen at the same time, keeping everything—*every goshdarn thing*—consistent.
+Always.
+And here's another bombshell: that's done *lazily* on a fine-grained basis, so you never need to worry about wasting precious CPU cycles.

 There are two types of Derivable:

 - **Atoms** are simple references to immutable values.
-They are the roots; the ground truth from which all else is derived.
+They are the 'root' state mentioned before: the ground truth from which all else is derived.
 - **Derivations** represent pure (as in function) transformation of values held in atoms.

-Changes in atoms or derivations can be monitored by **Reactors**, which do not encapsulate values and exist solely for executing side-effects in reaction to state changes.
-Reactors can also be stopped and restarted when appropriate, and offer lifecycle hooks for the sake of resource management.
+State management is as much about managing state as it is about managing side effects.
+And so changes in atoms or derivations can be monitored by things called **Reactors**, which do not themselves have any kind of 'current value', but are more like independent agents which exist solely for executing side effects.
+They are, essentially, smart callbacks.

 Let's have a look at a tiny example app which greets the user: